whimc/Path-Generator/README.md

 ```
 $ python -m pathgenerator [-h] [-n] [-o] [-e] <username> <start_time> <end_time>
 ```
+The best way to find the list of usernames and their play times is through the log data.
+Please contact us if you need this information but do not have access to it.

 ## Exploration Metrics
 Exploration metrics 'draw' a 10x10 grid on maps.
 If a user explores one of those tiles or makes an observation on them,